 Mutual funds distribute their owners' capital gains at the end of each year.
 Most funds distribute in December, so if you own the fund in a taxable account, you will immediately have a taxable gain.
 This suggests that you are getting a taxable return on your principal and not keeping all the distribution because you are giving up a portion for taxes.

 Purchase the fund in a tax-advantaged account, such as an IRA, instead of a taxable account to prevent distribution costs from costing you money.
-With a tax-advantage account, you can purchase at any time because the account protects you from capital gains tax.
+With a tax-advantaged account, you can purchase at any time because the account protects you from capital gains tax.
 Otherwise, there would be no reason to buy shares before the distribution.
 Essentially, you are paying taxes on income that you haven't earned.

 Maximize Child Tax Credit And Others